 Orig-2.0 "Send a Request primitive to the Receiver CSE": The Request primitive shall be included mandatory parameters which are Operation, To, From and Request Identifier parameter.
 Please refer to clause 7.3.1.2 for details.

-Orig-3.0 "Check Response Type": In this step, the Originator checks that the communication method is either blockingRequest, nonBlockingRequestSynch, nonBlockingRequestAsynch or flexBlocking by using the Response Type parameter (see detail in clause 8.1.2 in the oneM2M TS-0001 [6]).
+Orig-3.0 "Check Response Type": In this step, the Originator checks that the communication method is either blockingRequest, nonBlockingRequestSynch, nonBlockingRequestAsynch, flexBlocking or noResponse by using the Response Type parameter (see detail in clause 8.1.2 in the oneM2M TS-0001 [6]).
 If the Response Type parameter does not exist, the communication method is ‘blockingRequest' as specified at clause 6.4.1.

 If the Response Type is blockingRequest it waits for Response primitive and goes to step Orig-4.0.
 If the Response Type is nonBlockingRequestSync, it waits for acknowledgement of the Response primitive and goes to step Orig-4.1.
 If the Response Type is nonBlockingRequestAsynch, it waits for acknowledgement of Response primitive and goes to step Orig-4.1.
 If the Response Type is flexBlocking, the Originator shall wait for a Response primitive as in Orig-4.0 and Orig-4.1 below, If the Response primitive is an acknowledgement it shall proceed according to Orig-4.1 (nonBlockingRequestSynch or nonBlockingRequestAsynch) otherwise it shall proceed according to Orig-4.0 (blockingRequest).
+If the Response Type is noResponse the procedure is complete.

 Orig-4.0 and Orig-4.1 "Wait for Response primitive": Please refer to clause 7.3.1.3 for details.